 Nobody should be surprised to find Poroshenko among the who’s who of international tax dodgers.
 Despite his public opining on how financially-motivated wrongdoing was ‘paralyzing’ Ukraine’s economy, Poroshenko is no stranger to corruption.
 Elected on an anti-corruption platform in 2014, he promised to sell his confectionary company, Roshen, to avoid any conflict of interest between his commercial endeavors and running the country.
 Predictably, however, he instead began exploring loopholes that would enable him to profit from the company while running the country.

-The first time his corruption schemes came to light was in April, 2016 when he was mentioned in the Panama Papers.
+The first time his corruption schemes came to light was in April 2016 when he was mentioned in the Panama Papers.
 Far from relinquishing his business, the leak showed he had set up a complex offshore structure that remained under his control.
-He admitted to having done so, but claimed this was in preparation for handing the company over to a trust.
+He admitted to having done so but claimed this was in preparation for handing the company over to a trust.
 However, this latest investigation reveals no such thing happened.
-On the contrary, a lawyer working on Poroshenko’s behalf wrote to an offshore specialist in the Isle of Man in order to set up a labyrinthine company structure involving entities in Luxembourg, the Netherlands and Cyprus for tax purposes.
+On the contrary, a lawyer working on Poroshenko’s behalf wrote to an offshore specialist in the Isle of Man in order to set up a labyrinthine company structure involving entities in Luxembourg, the Netherlands, and Cyprus for tax purposes.

 If only Poroshenko invested the same energy into solving his country’s political problems as he does in protecting his own commercial interests, perhaps Ukraine wouldn’t be in quite such dire straits.
-For these revelations come at a time when the conflict in Eastern Ukraine, which has been simmering for four years, is worsening.
-The UN noted that in the first six months of this year, there were 375 conflict-related civilian casualties, including 67 deaths and 308 injuries, a surge of 74% on the same period in 2016.
+These revelations come at a time when the conflict in Eastern Ukraine, which has been simmering for four years, is worsening.
+The UN noted that in the first six months of this year, there were 375 conflict-related civilian casualties, including 67 deaths and 308 injuries, a surge of 74% in the same period in 2016.
 According to the UN, this is due to the changing nature of the conflict, which is not only intensifying, but increasingly fought out with heavy weaponry in civilian areas.

 Since the conflict began, Ukraine’s economy has nosedived and continues to stumble.
-Moody’s, a leading investment service, has noted that in 2017-2018 GDP per capita in Ukraine will remain the lowest in the Commonwealth of Independent States (CIS), and that the population will continue to be “very poor.”
+Moody’s, a leading investment service, has noted that in 2017-2018 GDP per capita in Ukraine will remain the lowest in the Commonwealth of Independent States (CIS) and that the population will continue to be “very poor.”
 Add to this the problem of homelessness, compounded by the 1.7 million internally displaced people (IDPs), and it is easy to see that the country’s socio-economic conditions have become untenable.